optimization

 • UV-blocking backsheets on bifacial panels protect the rear encapsulant from ground-reflected UV

-IEC 61215:2021 - the certification standard for crystalline silicon modules - requires UV preconditioning at 15 kWh/m^2 of UV exposure before any electrical testing (IEC 61215:2021).
-Every mainstream panel brand (LONGi, Trina Solar, JA Solar, Jinko Solar) publishes IEC 61215 compliance in its datasheets, confirming UV resistance under controlled test conditions.
+IEC 61215:2021, the certification standard for crystalline silicon modules, requires UV preconditioning at 15 kWh/m^2 before any electrical testing.
+Every mainstream brand (LONGi, Trina Solar, JA Solar, Jinko Solar) publishes IEC 61215 compliance in its datasheets.
+The SolarEdge P370 power optimizer doesn't change spectral response, but its per-panel maximum power point tracking stops one degraded panel from dragging down a whole string.
+Worth considering if your system is over five years old.

 What Is Potential Induced Degradation, and Does UV Play a Role?

-Panels rated PID-resistant (tested per IEC 62804) use a combination of UV-stable encapsulants, resistive backsheets, and cell surface passivation to address both problems simultaneously.
-If you're buying panels for a high-UV climate (southern US, Middle East, Australia), check for both IEC 61215 and IEC 62804 compliance.
+Panels rated PID-resistant (tested per IEC 62804) combine UV-stable encapsulants, resistive backsheets, and cell passivation to tackle both problems.
+Buying for a high-UV climate (southern US, Middle East, Australia)?
+Check for both IEC 61215 and IEC 62804 compliance.

-What we see in practice: Systems installed in high-UV coastal regions with older EVA encapsulants - particularly those predating 2016 when POE adoption accelerated - show measurable transmittance drops by year 8 - 12.
-The degradation shows up as a gradual decrease in morning and midday production relative to evening output, because UV intensity is highest midday.
-Per-panel monitoring catches this earlier than string-level data.
+What we see in practice: Systems in high-UV coastal regions with older EVA encapsulants - especially pre-2016, before POE adoption accelerated - show measurable transmittance drops by year 8 - 12.
+It surfaces as declining morning and midday production relative to evening output, since UV peaks midday.
+Per-panel monitoring catches it earlier than string-level data.

 Can Newer Solar Technologies Capture UV More Efficiently?

-Perovskite-silicon tandem cells use a perovskite top layer with a wider, tunable bandgap (typically 1.6 - 1.8 eV) sitting above a silicon bottom cell.
-The perovskite layer absorbs UV and blue-visible photons efficiently - losing much less to thermalization than silicon would at those wavelengths - while silicon handles the red and NIR below.
-This architecture pushed certified laboratory efficiency to 34.85% - achieved by LONGi Solar and certified by NREL in April 2025 (NREL Best Research-Cell Efficiency Chart, 2025) - partly because UV photons are now matched to a more appropriate bandgap.
-The theoretical limit for perovskite-silicon tandem cells is approximately 43%.
+Standard silicon won't improve much at UV absorption - the 1.12 eV bandgap sets a hard limit.
+Emerging technologies change the equation.
+Perovskite-silicon tandem cells stack a perovskite top layer with a wider, tunable bandgap (typically 1.6 - 1.8 eV) over a silicon bottom cell.
+Perovskite absorbs UV and blue-visible photons efficiently, losing far less to thermalization than silicon would, while silicon handles red and NIR.
+That architecture reached certified lab efficiency of 34.85% - achieved by LONGi Solar, certified by NREL in April 2025 (NREL Best Research-Cell Efficiency Chart, 2025) - and the theoretical tandem limit is about 43%.

 How Does the Solar Spectrum Shift Through the Day and Year?